Toxic Baby Formula Lawyer

 Similac and Enfamil Formula Lawsuits

-Mead Johnson & Company and Abbott Laboratories, the makers of Similac and Enfamil, are facing lawsuits from people whose premature babies developed necrotizing enterocolitis (NEC) after being fed certain products that have now been linked to NEC development.
+Mead Johnson & Company and Abbott Laboratories, the makers of Similac and Enfamil, are facing toxic baby formula lawsuits from people whose premature babies developed necrotizing enterocolitis (NEC) after being fed certain products that have been linked to NEC development.
 Doctors commonly recommend that premature babies be fed formula for their development.
-However, scientific studies have revealed a link between certain cow-based baby formulas and necrotizing enterocolitis, a serious and potentially life-threatening condition that can lead to perforation of the intestines.
+However, scientific studies going back as far as the 1990’s have shown a link between certain cow-based baby formulas and necrotizing enterocolitis, a serious and potentially life-threatening condition that can lead to perforation of the intestines.

 Studies have suggested that the following cow-based baby formulas may increase your baby’s risk of developing necrotizing enterocolitis: